natenka/pyneng-book-en/docs/source/book/04_data_structures/8_set.rst

 Set
 ===============

-A set is a mutable unordered data type.
-The set always contains only unique elements.
+Set is a mutable unordered data type.
+Set always contains only unique elements.

-A set in Python is a sequence of elements that are separated by a comma and placed in curly brackets.
+Set in Python is a sequence of elements that are separated by a comma and placed in curly brackets.

-A set can easily remove repetitive elements:
+Set can easily remove repetitive elements:

 .. code:: python